Information from government

 Review by the Administrative Decisions Tribunal

-If you disagree with the outcome of internal or external review, you can ask for a review by the Administrative Decisions Tribunal (ADT).
-You do not have to have the decision reviewed internally or by the Information Commissioner before applying to the ADT.
+If you disagree with the outcome of internal or external review, you can ask for a review by the NSW Civil and Administrative Tribunal (NCAT).
+You do not have to have the decision reviewed internally or by the Information Commissioner before applying to the NCAT.

-You have up to eight weeks from being notified of the decision to apply to the ADT for review.
-However, if you have applied for review by the Information Commissioner, you have four weeks from being notified of the outcome of that review to apply to the ADT.
+You have up to eight weeks from being notified of the decision to apply to the NCAT for review.
+However, if you have applied for review by the Information Commissioner, you have four weeks from being notified of the outcome of that review to apply to the NCAT.

 This project has been assisted by the New South Wales Government through its Environmental Trust.